zhn00310/LoREIN/README.md

 Due to privacy concerns and compliance requirements, the *in vivo* datasets are temporarily restricted and cannot be shared at this stage.
 We appreciate your understanding.

 ## 4. Future Work
-More details and data will be made publicly available after the paper is officially accepted. 😇
+More details will be made publicly available. 😇